Taiwan green pigeon: Description

 The Taiwan green pigeon is visually similar to the Wedge-tailed green pigeon, but with usually darker plumage.
 Females are of various green shades throughout, and males have a distinctive purple-grey patch over the wings.

-EBird describes the bird as "A variable green-pigeon of subtropical and tropical lowland broadleaf evergreen forests.
-Ryukyu subspecies readily approachable, sometimes found in parks and gardens; Taiwan subspecies more timid.
-Ryukyu and Taiwan subspecies sometimes considered separate species, as Taiwan birds are much smaller and have a rufous cap.
-Similar to White-bellied Green-Pigeon, but feathers around the legs never white, face less yellowish, and white edges of undertail coverts narrower.
-Song a low, whistling poo-aa-poooo, rising and trilling at end, recalling a bamboo flute."

 Habitat and conservation status

 It inhabits subtropical broadleaved evergreen forest, cultivated fields where there are trees nearby, mainly lowlands and hills on small islands but is mainly a montane species on Taiwan, where it occurs up to 2000 m.

 IUCN has assessed this bird as near threatened.
 This species' main threat is habitat loss and hunting.